-The designating of entrances for these usually larger polling stations will facilitate a more definitive restricted signage zone and restricted zone under the new section 61J on traditional election advertising, and the amended section 82 on preventing undue influence on polling day at and near a polling station (see clause 41).
+The designating of entrances for these usually larger polling stations will facilitate a more definitive restricted signage zone and restricted zone under the new section 42I on traditional election advertising, and the amended section 64 on preventing undue influence on polling day at and near a polling station (as amended by clause 40).

-Clause 15 amends section 39, which concerns admittance into polling stations, mainly to address the 3 categories of polling stations under the Act as amended by the Bill.
+Clause 14 amends section 22 (on persons who may be admitted to polling stations), mainly to address the 3 categories of polling stations under the Act as amended by the Bill.
 These are ordinary polling stations and special polling stations in Singapore, and overseas polling stations outside Singapore.

-A person must not be admitted to an ordinary polling station to vote in person at an election unless the person is allotted under section 36A(1)(c) to that ordinary polling station.
+A person must not be admitted to an ordinary polling station to vote in person at an election unless the person is allotted under section 18(1)(c) to that ordinary polling station.

-An overseas elector must not be admitted to an overseas polling station to vote in person at an election in any electoral division unless the person is registered as an overseas elector for that electoral division, is not designated under section 13A(3A) as a postal voter for that election and is allotted under section 13A(3A) to that overseas polling station.
+An overseas elector must not be admitted to an overseas polling station to vote in person at an election unless the person is registered as an overseas elector, is not designated under section 13A(3A) of the Parliamentary Elections Act 1954 as a postal voter for that election and is allotted under that provision to that overseas polling station.

-Finally, a person must not be admitted to a special polling station to vote in person at an election unless the person is allotted under section 47B(1) to that special polling station.
+Finally, a person must not be admitted to a special polling station to vote in person at an election unless the person is allotted under section 30B(1) to that special polling station.